weso/rdfsync/README.md

 It updates an ontology file from the changes made in your Wikibase instance.

+## Warning Notice

+This repository will be read-only and any new changes will be made in the repository [wikibase-sync!](https://github.com/weso/wikibase-sync) destinated to both-way synchronization of ontologies and wikibase instances.

 ## How to install

 You can install it manually from the source code: